rnelson0/puppet-reference/README.md

 * [garethr/puppet-module-skeleton](https://github.com/garethr/puppet-module-skeleton) - General purpose skeleton for a new module.
 Includes Gemfile, Rakefile, Travis CI, Rubocop, and other settings you should use.
 * [Modulesync](https://github.com/voxpupuli/modulesync) helps synchronize consistent settings across modules in a user or organization namespace.
   * [modulesync_config reference](https://github.com/rnelson0/puppet-modulesync_config_reference) is an example of a starting configuration.
+* [puppet-retrospec](https://github.com/nwops/puppet-retrospec) will help you get started with some quick and dirty rspec tests.

 ### Testing
 These modules highlight good rspec-puppet tests.